Scientific Name

 Etymology

-The specific epithet "eurycarpa" derives from the Latin words "eury," meaning "broad or wide," and "carpa," meaning "fruit," and refers to the shape of the fruits.
+The specific epithet "eurycarpa (yoor-ee-KAR-puh)" means "broad fruit" and refers to the size and shape of the fruits.

 This unusual plant is usually found growing on disintegrated unaltered volcanic rocks or whitish ash at high elevations, 9,500 to 13,000 feet (2,900 to 4,000 m), in subalpine or alpine slopes, and ridges from central Idaho to the Sweetwater Mountains, White Mountains, and Sierra Nevada of California.
 In 1983, Arnold Tiehm found this species growing on white-colored ash at 5,300 feet (1,600 m) on the south side of Mahogany Mountain in Washoe County, Nevada.